Home » Florida » Discovering Florida’s Forgotten Coast: Untouched Beaches, Quaint Towns & Timeless Charm

 Sand Dunes at Sunset Gulf Islands National Seashore Fort Pickens Adventure

 This post may contain affiliate links.
-This means if you purchase something through one of these links, we may earn a small commission at no extra cost to you!
+This means that if you purchase something through one of these links, we may earn a small commission at no extra cost to you!
 Read the full disclosure policy here.

 What Makes It “Forgotten”?

-Crooked River Lighthouse a scenic view from an elevated perspective, overlooking a dense forest of tall, lush green pine trees.
+on the Forgotten Coast Florida the Crooked River Lighthouse a scenic view from an elevated perspective, overlooking a dense forest of tall, lush green pine trees.
 Beyond the forest, the horizon reveals a vast expanse of water, likely a body of the ocean under a cloudy sky.
 The sky is overcast with thick clouds, varying in shades of gray, suggesting an impending storm or recent rainfall.

 Top Places to Explore on Florida’s Forgotten Coast

-“Forever is composed of nows.”—Emily Dickinson
+Forgotten Coast Florida: “Forever is composed of nows.”—Emily Dickinson

 A tall, skeletal white lighthouse set against a bright blue sky.
 The SAn Blas lighthouse on the forgotten coast features a black lantern room at the top, with a circular viewing platform just beneath it.
 The structure consists of a central cylindrical column surrounded by a network of supporting white metal beams that form a lattice tower.
 At the base, a small set of stairs leads up to the entrance.
 The lighthouse is situated in a natural setting, with surrounding greenery including pine trees and various shrubs.
 The overall setting suggests a coastal environment, enhanced by the clear blue sky and lush vegetation.
 FGP